sifis-home/ace-ucs/californium-group-oscore/californium-proxy2/README.md

 wget http://destination:8000/http-target
 ```

-Http-request sent:
+That opens a TCP connection to `destination:8000` and sends the http-request:

 ```
 GET /http-target HTTP/1.1
 ```

-If a http proxy is used, that TCP connection is opened to the proxy-service instead of the destination host-service.
+If a http proxy is used, that TCP connection is opened to the proxy-service instead of the destination-service.
 The request is then sent to the proxy, that should process the request on its behalf.
 But the destination seems to be lost.
 Therefore, if the http-client sends a request to a proxy, the client adds the destination as well to the request line itself.

 Http-request sent via proxy: